duncanlettuce/ArStore/README.md

 # ArStore

-#### A framework allowing interested parties to adopt ArWeave incrementally for object storage.
+#### A framework allowing organizations to adopt ArWeave incrementally for object storage.

 ---